aeris-taiko/.github/profile/README.md

 # About Us

-**We launch open and ethical startups tackling high-impact challenges.**
+**We launch open and ethical startups targeting high-impact challenges.**

 Aeris-Taiko Corporation is a Texas-based parent company focused on building principled, public-interest technologies.
 We believe modern companies should be transparent by default, auditable and composable by design, and governed in the open.